In this article:

 In Google Analytics, go to Admin > Custom Definitions to create the following set of custom dimensions:

 To verify the connection, select the connected property in Google Analytics.
-The home page will appear which also shows you the users that were active in the last 30 minutes.
+The home page will appear, which will also show you the users that were active in the last 30 minutes.
 The connection with Google Analytics is successful if this widget shows at least one active user within a minute after you open one of the publications in your browser.

 Make sure to have a publication open somewhere while looking for active users:

-When asking users to consent to being tracked, Google Analytics will only start tracking once consent has been given.
+When asking users to consent to be tracked, Google Analytics will only start tracking once consent has been given.
 If no consent is provided, no data will be stored.

 Enabling the option to ask for consent first: